Citrix-TechSpecialist/NetScalerGateway-EPA-SA-SC/readme.md

 # Pre-requisites

 One will need an environment with NetScaler Gateway and the ability to launch a session.
 I am using the SD-WAN environment for the moment.
+SmartAccess is supported in NetScaler 8.0.
+SmartControl requires NetScaler Gateway 11.0.65.x or higher.

 # Resources
 [https://www.citrix.com/content/dam/citrix/en_us/documents/guide/demo-guide-for-smart-access-smart-control.pdf](https://www.citrix.com/content/dam/citrix/en_us/documents/guide/demo-guide-for-smart-access-smart-control.pdf)